MP Estate Planning UK

 Who Introduced the Inheritance Tax in the UK?

-The concept of inheritance tax has a long history in the UK, dating back to 1694 when probate duty was first introduced.
-However, the modern version of this tax was established in 1894 as estate duty.
+The concept of inheritance tax has a long history in the UK, stretching back to 1694 when probate duty was first introduced.
+However, the modern version of this tax — estate duty — was established in 1894 by Sir William Harcourt through the Finance Act.

 Want to safeguard your legacy?
 Fill out our contact form, call us at 0117 440 1555, or book a call with our team of specialists today.